What is Mindfulness?

 - Improves enjoyment.

-- Improves ability to form deep connections with others.
+- Improves the ability to form deep connections with others.

-- Helps us be more present, engaged, and focused.
+- It helps us be more present, engaged, and focused.

-- Helps us let go of regrets and worries.
+- It helps us let go of regrets and worries.

-- Helps us let go of irrational thoughts.
+- It helps us let go of irrational thoughts.

 Mindfulness improves mental health: